distribution/distribution/docs/notifications.md

 reliable_.
 They are designed to make a best-effort to send the messages but if an instance is lost, messages may be dropped.
-If an endpoint goes down, care should be taken to ensure that the registry instance is not terminated before the endpoint comes back up or messages will be lost.
+If an endpoint goes down, care should be taken to ensure that the registry instance is not terminated before the endpoint comes back up or messages are lost.

 This can be mitigated by running endpoints in close proximity to the registry instances.
 One could run an endpoint that pages to disk and then forwards a